 License and service revenue from the sale of CC&B Systems was \$388.0 million for the three months ended June 30, 2004, an increase of \$65.9 million, or 20.4%, over the three months ended June 30, 2003.
 Approximately two-thirds of the increase is attributable to our acquisition of Certen in the fourth quarter of fiscal 2003, and the remainder is attributable to additional revenue from existing and new customers.
 License and service revenue from the sale of CC&B Systems represented 86.2% and 85.4% of our total revenue in the three months ended June 30, 2004 and 2003, respectively.
 The demand for our CC&B Systems is primarily driven by the need for communications companies to continue to integrate their billing, CRM and order management systems into Integrated Customer Management products and services.
-In fiscal 2003, many communications companies reduced or delayed expenditures on system upgrades as a result of the slowdown in the communications contributing for the increase in revenue in the third quarter of fiscal 2004.
+In fiscal 2003, many communications companies reduced or delayed expenditures on system upgrades as a result of the slowdown in the communications industry.
+Recently, however, there has been an improvement in market conditions contributing for the increase in revenue in the third quarter of fiscal 2004.